Policies, Terms & Conditions

-- Booth Removal: Exhibitors are solely responsible for booth removal and all costs associated during booth removal, including but not limited to dismantling, storage, or disposal of materials or equipment used in the booth.
+- Booth Materials Removal: Exhibitors are solely responsible for removal and shipping of booth materials, and all costs associated during tear down, including but not limited to dismantling, storage, or disposal of materials or equipment used in the booth.

 - Property Removal: Failure to remove property by the deadline may result in charges for storage.
 The CFA will not assume any financial responsibility for these setup and removal costs

 - Exhibition Insurance: Exhibitors are responsible for insuring their goods and must provide proof of insurance before exhibiting.

 - Insurance Deadline: Proof of insurance is due seven days before the event’s move-in day.